kuhchung/kuhchung.github.io/pages/armory/progression.md

 ## HR0-8/Village 1\*-3\*

 Leather (S-tier).
+Wear this on *all* gather quests.

-Chainmail (for combining at home and fishing quests)
+Chainmail for combining at home and fishing quests

-Hunter if you like
+Hunter if you like for actual hunting.
+Optional.

 Buy the above 3 from the Outfitter.